ahart8/Basic_CSharp_Projects/README.md

 The twenty-one game project is a fully functional twenty one game that demonstrates all of the basic concepts of C# and object orented programming.

 ### Newsletter App
-The newsletter app is an mvc project that allows users to subscribe or unsubscribe to a newsletter.
+The newsletter application is an mvc project that allows users to subscribe or unsubscribe to a newsletter.

 ### Daily Report Assignment
+The daily report assignment is a c# console app that prompts users about their daily assignments.

 ### Car Insruance Approval
 This project is an MVC web application that mimics a car insurance website.
 It takes user's input on policy information and calculates a quote based on business log.
 There is also an admin page that allows staff to view all of the quotes that have been issued.

 ### Tech Academy Students MVC
+The tech academy students mvc program that displays contact information.